Saturday, June 21st, 2008 by John

 Everyone is talking these days about higher gasoline prices, higher food costs and generally higher costs for everything we enjoy.
 At the same time the financial markets of the world are struggling, record numbers of people are losing their homes and the misuse of credit has become a global problem.

-As a cop, how’s your financial health?
+How’s your financial health?
 Are you unsettled by all around you?
-Are you in the middle of some of these problems?
-How well to you manage the financial resources you have?
+Even though you are a police officer are you in the middle of some of these problems?
+As a cop how well to you manage the financial resources you have?

-Whether or not you’re in financial crisis or not, now may be an excellent time to plan for your financial well being.
+Whether or not you are in financial crisis or not, now may be an excellent time to plan for your financial well being.

 Financial health comes from several areas.
 First how well you acquire money.
 Next how well you manage and budget what you have and finally how well you get your money working for you in business, investing or other forms of asset development.